-George Bailey Returns to Bedford Falls by way of Seneca Falls
+George Bailey revisits Bedford Falls by way of Seneca Fall

 One of the first things to strike me when I entered this village of 7,400 people was George Bailey Lane, which leads to the village's Bridge Street Bridge.
 It looks just like the bridge that George Bailey planned to jump off and take his own life.
 In the movie it wasn't until Clarence, his guardian angel, appeared did he come to his senses.
 Clarence Street is at the other end of the bridge.

 An old plaque on the bridge tells of similar heroism, but with a tragic twist, how Antonia Varacalli leapt into the icy Seneca River in 1917 to rescue a woman but drowned himself.

 Just behind the bridge is one of the 116 factories and mills that at one time lined this river.
 When I closed my eyes I could see Clarence and George drying out in the Knitting Mill that still exists today.

 I sought out village planner, Francis Caraccilo, who claims his village is most definitely the model for Bedford Falls.
 He had convincing arguments.
 Seneca Falls half a century ago certainly looked like Bedford Falls, from globe street lamps, hydrangea bushes, Victorian era buildings and skating ponds.
 Many of these are still here.
 Caraccilo with a joyous grin says, "we even have a barber in town who cut Frank Capra's hair.
 He was the director of the film and he told him he loved the town and it would make a great setting for a movie."